The Loyola School

 Devoted to The Children’s Inpatient Unit at Sheppard Pratt, however, she paused her formal study of art until retirement 10 years ago.
 Since then, Marty has studied with Barbara Kiwak, pursuing art as intensely as her study of child psychiatry.

 She has participated in several solo and multiple group exhibits and has featured paintings in the Charles B. Reeves Collection and Sheppard Pratt Health System Hospital Collection.
-Marty has been commissioned for several large oil landscapes and has sold many originals and thousands of note cards, which are really mini-prints, duplicating her originals, throughout the metropolitan area..
+Marty has been commissioned for several large oil landscapes and has sold many originals and thousands of note cards duplicating her originals, which are really mini prints, throughout the metropolitan area.

 “ I am putting together the love and study of the child and family with the love and study of art,” she notes.
 “Art is capturing a moment of time.
 A moment of one’s soul.
 That is why every piece of art is different even if we are looking at the same model or the same still life or landscape.
 It has to be different because art reflects who we are at the moment, and how we are relating to the object or person at that moment.